Genie Centurion: Accelerating Scalable Real-World Robot Training with Human Rewind-and-Refine Guidance: Experiments

 \subsection{Experimental Setup}

+We fine-tune the main policy from the GO-1 foundation model \cite{agibot2025colosseo}.
+It uses the Vision-Language-Latent-Action (ViLLA) architecture, pretrained on over 1 million trajectories across 217 tasks \cite{agibot2025colosseo}.
+The policy infers on Agibot G1, Nvidia Orin.
+Given the large pre-trained data, the policy seldom fails at the approaching step and usually fails at the last action chunk.
+Therefore, in GCENT, the policy is finetuned using only the human intervention segments to reinforce the fragile steps.

-We fine-tune the policy $\pi$ from the GO-1 embodied foundation model \cite{agibot2025colosseo}, pre-train on thousands of hours of robot manipulation data.
-All data collection and evaluation are performed on the AgiBot G01 platform.
-Task Sentinel model is built upon the InternVL 2.5 2B backbone \cite{chen2024internvl} with an additional MLP-based binary classifier head.
+The Task Sentinel model is built upon the InternVL 2.5 2B backbone \cite{chen2024internvl} with an additional MLP-based binary classifier head.
+The Task Sentinel is trained on the full dataset, as state assessment models must include both successful and failed demonstrations.

-The policy $\pi$ is trained using only the human intervention segments from GCENT data, while Task Sentinel is trained on the full GCENT dataset.
-We fine-tune the model for 100 epochs using 1 A800 node in each iteration, which takes approximately 16 hours.
 To ensure practical relevance and task diversity, we designed four tasks based on real-world applications.
+Detailed training configurations are provided in the appendix.